Sex after giving birth: how long should I wait?

 Having a baby is a life-changing experience that impacts a woman physically, mentally and emotionally.
 For some women, getting back to their pre-birth routine is a somewhat straightforward experience, while for others, it is more of a challenge.

-One factor that women may struggle with after giving birth is engaging in sexual intercourse, often wondering when is the right time to do so.
+One factor that women may struggle with is knowing or wondering when to have sex after giving birth.
 Distinguished consultant obstetrician and gynaecologist Dr Shazia Malik is here to answer any doubts you may have.

 How quickly can I get pregnant again after giving birth?